lgreski/datasciencectacontent/markdown/rprog-discussPollutantmean.md

 As someone new to R or new to programming in general, it's important to have a plan of attack for writing the R functions required for the first programming assignment.
 One way to do this is to use the process I described in the article [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md).
 Starting with an outline helps break what at first appears to be an overwhelming task into manageable chunks.

-In this article, we'll apply the general concepts from [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md) to describe one of many potential solutions to `pollutantmean()`.
+In this article, we'll apply the general concepts from [Strategy for the Programming Assignments](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/makeItRun.md) to flesh out one of many potential solutions to `pollutantmean()`.
+We'll walk through the following steps:

+1. Summarize the Objective,
+2. Describe the inputs and outputs,
+3. Generate a list of working assumptions to guide subsequent design decisions,
+4. Use information from the preceding steps to develop a design, and
+5. Develop the function prototype, coding the design steps as comments into the function prototype.

+Finally, we'll end with a set of next steps for the student.

 ## Overall Objective: Calculate a Mean